edithnickerson/ionicbasics1/README.md

 ![Wilken Listing 4.7](http://i39.photobucket.com/albums/e188/ahuimanu/Listing4-7_zpsu6rj3gg5.png "Wilken Listing 4.7")

+This file has been called reservation.js and is actually placed along with its view.
+This is the author's preference.

 #### Reservation View Template

 Notice some of the new Ionic directives used in this template.